 Smuggling of French cognac at Ceibwr was said to be the “last invasion” of this country.

 Improved transport at the end of the nineteenth century led to the demise of Ceibwr as a port.
-The last ship arrived in 1926, large numbers turned up to witness the end of an era.
-The railway at Cardigan brought prepared lime and coal, Motor vehicles soon became popular for haulage, although it is said that early models were slower than a horse and cart.
-The pubs soon closed with the New Inn hanging on until 1904.
+The railway at Cardigan brought prepared lime and coal, and motor vehicles soon became popular for haulage—although it is said that early models were slower than a horse and cart.
+The pubs soon closed, with the New Inn hanging on until 1904.
+The last ship arrived in 1926, when large numbers turned up to witness the end of an era.

 “MOYLGROVE, a parish in the hundred of KEMMES, county of PEMBROKE, SOUTH WALES, 5 miles (W. by S.) from Cardigan, containing 419 inhabitants.
 This parish, which by the Welsh is called “Trêv Gwyddel,” is situated on the coast in the north-eastern part of the county, and comprises a moderate extent of arable and pasture land, which is all enclosed and cultivated.
 The surrounding scenery is not characterized by any peculiar features, and the views over the adjacent country are barren of interest: in general the shore is abrupt and rugged, with a good depth of water.
 The living is a discharged vicarage, annexed to that of Bayvill, in the archdeaconry of Cardigan, and diocese of St. David’s, endowed with £600 royal bounty.
 The church, dedicated to St. Andrew, is about half a mile from the village, being situated on the left bank of a stream which falls into St. George’s channel at no great distance: it is not remarkable for any architectural details.
 There is a place of worship for Independents.
 Within the limits of the parish is a well, the water of which is considered efficacious in several diseases.
 The average annual expenditure for the support of the poor is £122.
 17.”
 [A Topographical Dictionary of Wales (S. Lewis, 1833).]